 Individual View allows you to assess one student and one assignment at a time and is fully accessible for screen readers.
 Individual View currently does not support settings and options from the New Gradebook.

 Gradebook History displays the Gradebook History page, which logs recent grade changes in the course according to student, grader, assignment, and date.

 You can switch between gradebooks at any time.

 View Gradebook Viewing Options

 The View menu allows you to filter and sort the Gradebook according to several viewing options:

 - Arrange By : arrange columns by default, assignment name, due date, points, or module

-- Filters : filter columns by type (assignment group, section, modules, and grading period, if applicable)
+- Filters : filter columns by type (assignment group, section, modules, student groups, and grading period, if applicable)

 - Statuses : view and change the color for a grading status (late, missing, resubmitted, dropped, and excused)